arkivanov/MVIKotlin/docs/time_travel.md

 #### How to install

-You can download distributions for Linux and Windows from the [Releases](https://github.com/arkivanov/MVIKotlin/releases) page on GitHub.
-For macOS you will need to build and run it from [sources](https://github.com/arkivanov/MVIKotlin/tree/master/mvikotlin-timetravel-client/app-desktop).
-Please run the following command (the minimum JDK version 11 is required):
+You can download distributions for Linux, Windows and macOS from the [Releases](https://github.com/arkivanov/MVIKotlin/releases) page on GitHub.
+Alternatively, you can also build and run it from [sources](https://github.com/arkivanov/MVIKotlin/tree/master/mvikotlin-timetravel-client/app-desktop).
+Please run the following command:

 ```
 ./gradlew :mvikotlin-timetravel-client:app-desktop:run